jpadial15/ALEXIS_pipeline/onboarding/README.md

    ```
 1. SQLite databases:
    - Make or download the XRS availability database.
+   - Remember to make the data_products directory and verify the permissions of all directories and data products.
+Permissions need to be changed for ruffus database.
    ```
+   python xray_ftp_query.py
    ```
   - Make or download the AIA availability database.
   ```